Beyond Autistic Burnout

 I tried just about everything to get my life back.
 I struggled for years to find anything that actually helped, and threw away what didn’t.

-After my last burnout, in 2015, I reached the point where enough was enough.
+After my last major, life-halting burnout, in 2015, I reached the point where enough was enough.
 I knew in my gut that I had to entirely overhaul my life or I would die.
 I went whole hog, making huge changes all at once, but I don’t think that’s necessary.

 In fact, it was a few, small, key changes, that built up over time, that made the biggest difference.